Readers, agents, bloggers, publishers: feel free to contact me directly.

 Q: Will you do an interview?
 A: Yes.
 I prefer written interviews, since it affords me the time to be a bit more concise in my replies, but I'm happy to do phone, radio, or blog interviews.

 Q: Will I do a guest post for your blog?
 A: Probably.
 Email me specifics and I'll get back to you as time permits.
 I'm usually pretty fast at getting back to my emails.

 Q: How do you find time to write with two kids and a dog and moving around all the time as a military wife?
 A: You don't find time.
 Anyone who looks for time will find themselves on a wild goose chase.
 I make time.
 I manage time.
 Time doesn't bend to our wills.
 We have to work around it and work with it.
 I make time in the evenings when the kids are in bed and I make time in the mornings when the kids are in bed.
 Sometimes, if they're playing independently, I'll grab a few minutes in the middle of the day and make it work for me.
 I also hardly ever watch TV or movies.
 Except Marvel new releases.
 I always make time for those.

 Q: What is your favorite book?
 A: I struggle with that question because I feel like it varies depending on my mood and what I've read recently.
 I adore the voice in Catcher in the Rye, but as far as plot goes, not much happens.
 I liked Something Strange and Deadly by Susan Dennard, as well as Red Queen by Victoria Avegard.
 Harry Potter books changed my YA life, so I will forever be indebted to JK Rowling for that.
-Since I can't pay her my regards, I try to pay it forward by writing YA fiction that will change lives or perspectives of my own readers.
+Since I can't pay back, I try to pay it forward by writing YA fiction that will change lives or perspectives of my own readers.

 Create your own unique website with customizable templates.